humansinstitute/nctool/doc/apiLayer.md

 ## Identity

 ### POST /id/generateKey
-Generates and persists a new Nostr keypair to `~/.nctool/keys.json`.
+Generates and persists a new Nostr keypair to `~/.nctool/keys.json` and logs the created identity object to the server console.

 **Request**
 - No parameters or body